PASTAplus/PEP/peps/pep-9.md

 **3. Delete ACR**

-Goal: To delete an individual ACR from the AuthZ ACR registry.
+Goal: To delete an individual ACR from the The *authorization service* ACR registry.

 Use case:

 1. An EDI application selects an ACR identifier, identifying an ACR that should be deleted from the ACR registry.
-2. The application sends the ACR identifier to AuthZ to delete the ACR.
+2. The application sends the ACR identifier to The *authorization service* to delete the ACR.
-3. AuthZ deletes the ACR from the ACR registry.
+3. The *authorization service* deletes the ACR from the ACR registry.
-4. AuthZ returns a success message to the EDI application.
+4. The *authorization service* returns a success message to the EDI application.

 Notes: